NealePT/WOGSAredesign/README.md

 # WOGSA Redesign

 # Description
 This is a contract from the Western Ontario Golf Superintendent's Association.
 They essentially just wanted a full redesign of their current website, with updates to give it a more modern feel as well as making it mobile friendly.
+I worked with the client to capture the same feeling of the website while making it look more modern than before.
+Previously the sidebar was used as navigation and would load a new page every time a button was clicked.
+I put all of the content on a single page, and made the navbar stick to the top of the screen and connect to each section of the page.

 ## Updated CSS
 Views of the main page of the newly updated website.